LAUKaHin/Genesis/README.md

 Cannot send reqest data with "UTF-8" encode.
 Don't send text other than English.

 ### MarkItDown
+Please ensure you input file do not have these contents.
 1. Cannot convert image of folder to base64 string or either bytearray.
 2. Cannot convert Math symbol or LaTex to normal text.
-Please ensure you input file do not have this input.